 Getting compensation for your injuries after a work-related accident does not necessarily have to involve a lawsuit and trial.
 Lawsuits can be very expensive, and your employer might be willing to negotiate a settlement agreement.
 This way, you get the compensation you deserve, and neither party must pay for an expensive trial.

 Your odds of getting a favorable settlement will increase with stronger evidence in your favor.
 If you have little to no evidence of any wrongdoing on your employer’s part, it might be more difficult to get a settlement.
 In some states, workers’ compensation insurance is required by law, and when employers fail to carry the insurance, they can be subject to legal penalties.
 In such a case, the simple fact that your employer failed to carry the necessary workers’ compensation insurance may be levied against them in settlement negotiations.

 A good settlement will depend on your financial needs after a workplace accident.
 We must consider your medical bills and other losses like lost wages and pain and suffering.
-Call our Cambridge workers’ compensation lawyers to get help today.
+Call our Cambridge workers’ compensation lawyers to get help for your employer retaliation in wakefield workers comp cases today.

 Filing a Complaint with OSHA If Your Employer Does Not Have Workers’ Compensation Insurance

 OSHA is the Occupational Safety and Health Administration. it is a nationwide organization charged with overseeing workplace safety standards in each state.
 OSHA is a vast and complex system of rules that regulate safety in the workplace.
 There are general rules that tend to apply universally, and rules apply to specific fields of work, like construction or health care.